Bobinogs: Plot and Characters

-The three main characters play in a band.
-In most episodes, they would try to solve a problem, then perform a song about it at the end.
+The three main characters live in a house shaped like a bobble hat in a school boy named Owen's bedroom.
+The main characters play in a band and help Owen solve everyday problems, then perform a song about it at the end.
 At one point in every episode, they would obtain a clue to the problem's solution by looking through their "bobinoculars", which show video footage from the real world.